Willyoung2017/HotpotNet-for-TextVQA/Model-Analysis/README.md

 * The output will be two `.txt` files
   * One contains all the `question_id` that meets your requirement.
   * The other one show the `question` with the `question_id`

+`read_gradebook.py` generates gradebook for your subset

+* One argument `-s [your_subset_names]` is required.
+You can generate several gradebook for subsets, you should use exactly subset name from `subsets` folder and split them with comma, for example, for generating gradebooks for subset `not require reading` and `require reading`, you put in argument `-s "not_require_reading,require_reading"`.
+* The output will be `.csv` files, placed under `gradebooks` folder.